These buildings yoostabe fire halls.

 On Park Place Avenue is no. 16 (1922).
 Now houses the Art Station.

 On Ryan Avenue is no. 17 (1923).
-The much-modified building now houses a business.
+The much-modified building in later years housed an electric company.
 Note the WAlnut exchange on the sign.

 No yoostabe here: The bungalow fire hall on Carleton Street in Arlington Heights is still on duty.
 No. 18 was built in 1923.